It seems that everybody’s looking for fast weight loss tips these days.

 The more physically active you are, the faster you will lose weight.

-If you haven’t exercised before, start with something as simple as a leisurely 10 or 15-minute walk.
+Start with something as simple as a leisurely 10 or 15-minute walk if you haven’t exercised before.
 Add an extra five minutes each week, and increase your pace.

 Think of ways to fit in extra exercise wherever and whenever you can.
 For example, take the stairs rather than the lift.
 Instead of meeting your friend for coffee and a cake, arrange to work out together.
 Take your furry friend for a longer walk than usual or an extra walk, and you will both reap the benefits.